 BRACE is committed to funding high quality research projects that ultimately contribute to the knowledge of Alzheimer’s disease and other dementias.
 These projects may be in any discipline but must have as the basis of the project, an intention to generate results that will bring further understanding of the risk factors/causes, effective diagnosis or treatment of dementia.
 All researchers must have the intention of publishing the results of their studies.

-BRACE will consider applications for PhD studentships, pilot projects and equipment.
-They would expect pilot projects normally to last 12-18 months and cost no more than £70,000, but applicants with pilot proposals that exceed these guidelines are welcome to contact us for advice.
+We would expect pilot projects normally to last 12-18 months and cost no more than £70,000, but applicants with pilot proposals that exceed these guidelines are welcome to contact us for advice.
+As a general guideline, equipment grants typically do not exceed £25,000.

 Applications will be considered from researchers in South West England or South Wales.
 Applications from outside this region will not be considered.
-The geographical restriction is a sensible policy for a charity of this size, and it has enabled them to help develop a strong research network in this part of the UK.
+Our geographical restriction is a sensible policy for a charity of this size, and it has enabled us to help develop a strong research network in this part of the UK.

 Applicants must be based within appropriate academic/research institutions, preferably one where there is clear evidence of existing studies in dementia.
 No application will be considered without a letter from the institution to confirm that facilities will be made available for the proposed research project, for the duration of the grant and that the financial elements of the application have been checked.